 Under the simplified trade regime, traders can move goods without paying duty between the participating countries if the commodities are on a list and if the total consignment is worth less than $1 000, explains Chirundu's trade information desk officer, Sydney Mudenda.

 "The aim of this programme is to promote free trade in the region," he says.
+Although not all of Masonda's goods qualify for the tax exemptions of the simplified trade regime, she still benefits from the policy.

 "There is good information now and I know what to pay."